 6 Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 7 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippines 4:6-7

 I have mentioned in previous posts that I have a hard time talking about my struggles online.
 It is out of my comfort zone to be so vulnerable and not portrayed as this carefree, all-around happy person.
 In reality, there is so much more than just smiling and laughing on social media or with loved ones.
-I have a tendency to hide the pessimistic side of me because it is not "idealistic", yet it might be the side that most people relate to.
+I tend to hide the pessimistic side of me because it is not "idealistic", yet it might be the side that most people relate to.
 Do not get me wrong, happiness overpowers more than sadness, but it would be inaccurate if I were to say I am this joyful person all the time.
 Everyone has their battles they face, and it should not be embarrassing or scary to own up to them.
-I created this blog to be real, to be a helping hand if someone were to be stuck; but most importantly, I created it to show progress within myself, and me speaking about my personal difficulties, is a big leap toward the person I am making myself to be.
+I created this blog to be real, to be a helping hand if someone were to be stuck; but most importantly, I created it to show progress within myself, and speaking about my difficulties, is a big leap toward the person I am making myself to be.

 Mental health has been and always will be so crucial to me.
 I have some friends and family members who suffer from certain cases of it, and I truly see the impact it has on their lives.
 For the longest time, I wanted to be a psychiatrist because the thought of helping those who need that substantial support was necessary.
 I was always the friend with the advice.
 Whether it was about school, relationships, family, religion, etc., I made it known to friends and family that I would be there to assist if needed.
 It was always a dream to be that person for someone until I started struggling myself.